-Houston Astros’ first baseman Yuli Gurriel has been banned from five games next season for making a racist gesture in the dugout during Friday night’s Game 3 of the World Series.
+Houston Astros’ first baseman Yuli Gurriel has been suspended for five games next season for making a racist gesture in the dugout during Friday night’s Game 3 of the World Series.

 “I just feel bad,” Gurriel, who is from Cuba, told the Times through a translator.
 “If anybody got offended over there, it was not my intention.”